jon-gan/coffee-shop-finder/README.md

 From the project's root:

 `npm install`
 `npm run-script build`
 `npm start`

 The application will run on port 3000.
-For running on a different port, use `PORT=<port number> node dist/index`.
+For running on a different port, use `PORT=<port number> node dist/index` instead of `npm start`.

 # Testing